West Canberra Wanderers FC: 2018 season

 27 November 2017, Woden Weston FC appointed El Salvadoran born Rey Castro as the club's Head Coach and Technical Director.
 Castro had previously managed a young Wanderers Men's 1st grade on interim basis in 2016 (managing 2 wins and a draw in 12 games).
-As announced in Woden - Weston FC's Facebook page, Rey Castro's appointment as a Head Coach is a continuing football strategy from Wanderers officials to consolidate a pathway to NPL football for youth (women and men) in the region.
+As announced in Woden - Weston FC's Facebook page, Rey Castro's appointment as head coach was meant for Wanderers officials to create a pathway to NPL football for youth (women and men) in the region.
 Castro has been part of Wanderer's coaching staff for the previous two seasons as Technical Director.